-It’s September and I’m beginning to see the Fall colors.
+It’s November and it’s definitely feeling like Fall (still warm, though).
 I’m playing lots of excellent gigs in different locations.
 It’s a great time for me.

-Featured Gig: Our next duo show is with the exciting jazz singer, Deborah Winters,
+Featured Gig: Our next duo show is with the soulful jazz singer, Clif Payne at Angelicas, November 14.

 This will be a night of musical improvisation and creativity and FUN.
 Hope you can come.
 Tickets are FREE if ordered online at Angelicas website ($10 at the door).
 Make your reservations early.

-I totally enjoy playing the grand piano at the elegant Cetrella in Los Gatos most Fridays and Saturdays; playing solo at Merrill Gardens; at the stately San Jose Country Club.
-I’m playing solo at Dominican Oaks and Merrill Gardens.
+I totally enjoy playing the grand piano at the elegant Cetrella in Los Gatos most Fridays and Saturdays; playing in the house band at the fab Seaside Embassy Suites Jam; playing with Mike Bastian’s Pentimento Jazz Trio at Sam’s Chowder House; playing solo at Merrill Gardens; at the stately San Jose Country Club.
+I’m playing solo at Dominican Oaks.
 I also play for the Sundays at at Westhope Presbyterian Church in Saratoga.
 Come here often to check out newly added gigs.
 (See the listings below for more information.)

 I’m loving playing the “Art of the Duo” concerts at Angelicas in Redwood City.
 They have been a huge success.
-Thank you to Sandra Marlowe, Tammi Brown, Cathy Segal-Garcia, Kay Kostopoulos, Mary Jenson, Daria, Azure McCall, Darryl Rowe, Roberta Donnay, Molly Holm, Wendy Waller and Ellen Johnson for playing great shows.
+Thank you to Sandra Marlowe, Tammi Brown, Cathy Segal-Garcia, Kay Kostopoulos, Mary Jenson, Daria, Azure McCall, Darryl Rowe, Roberta Donnay, Molly Holm, Wendy Waller, Ellen Johnson, Deborah Winters and Lin McPhillips for playing great shows.